UMDOER/PSYC341OER/_pages/memory/memorybiases.md

 ---

 # Memory Biases
-Adapted from Laney, C. & Loftus, E. F. (2020).
+<cite>Adapted from Laney, C. & Loftus, E. F. (2020).
 Eyewitness testimony and memory biases.
-In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology. http://noba.to/uy49tm37
+In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology. http://noba.to/uy49tm37 </cite>
+{: .small}

 Eyewitnesses can provide very compelling legal testimony, but rather than recording experiences flawlessly, their memories are susceptible to a variety of errors and biases.
 They (like the rest of us) can make errors in remembering specific details and can even remember whole events that did not actually happen.
 In this module, we discuss several of the common types of errors, and what they can tell us about human memory and its interactions with the legal system.